howdoicomputer/tf-polarstomps-gcp-environment/README.md

 argocd admin initial-password -n argocd
 ```

-Port forward into the ArgoCD UI `kubectl port-forward svc/argocd-server -n argocd 8080:443` and then use the password generated from the above shell to look at the UI.
+Then port forward into the ArgoCD UI with `kubectl port-forward svc/argocd-server -n argocd 8080:443` and then use the password generated from the above shell to get to the good stuff.

 ### Customization and Usage